 Prepare how to handle accommodation requests

 Employers must prepare to navigate accommodation requests, ranging from claims of religious exemption to disability.
 Employers should anticipate an influx of these requests after the ETS has been announced and determine a procedure for collecting and reviewing such requests.

 501(c) Services customers have unlimited access to HR Services.
-501(c) Agencies Trust members or HR subscribers can contact us anytime regarding this subject or any other HR situations.
+They can contact us anytime regarding this subject or any other HR situations.

-Need HR help for a low monthly fee?
+Need HR help?
 Contact us today.
 The information contained in this article is not a substitute for legal advice or counsel and has been pulled from multiple sources.